railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 Then you just look for the  corresponding entry using the supplier name or order reference.
 Click it and confirm the quantities.
-If it shows you quantities that differ from the control form, Open ERP will automatically generate another receipt that will be put in waiting.
-You can let remain open or cancel it if products missed by your supplier will never be delivered.
+If it shows you quantities that differ from the control form, Open ERP will automatically generate another receipt document that will be set open, waiting for the remaining deliveries.
+You can leave it open or cancel it if you know that products missed by your supplier will never be delivered.

 Confirmation by selecting products waiting
 ------------------------------------------

-The approach shown above is very useful if product receipt corresponds to the original orders.
-Only if your suppliers deliver items that don't necessarily coincide with the orders it is easier to work by products received rather than by orders.
+The approach shown above is very useful if goods receipts correspond to the original orders.
+If your suppliers deliver items that don't necessarily coincide with the orders, however, it is easier to work by products received rather than by orders.

 In this case you can manually create a new goods receipt using the menu :menuselection:`Stock Management --> Incoming Products --> New Reception Packing`.
-Instead of entering the product lines manually you can click the button at the lower right :guilabel:`Products not received`.
-Open ERP then opens all the products waiting from the selected supplier and you can then automatically add some or all of them on your form.
-This method of encoding is very useful when you're entering goods received at one time but from several orders.
+Instead of entering all the product lines manually you can click the button at the lower right :guilabel:`Products not received`.
+Open ERP then opens a list of all the goods waiting from that supplier and you can then automatically add some or all of them on your form.
+This method of data entry is very useful when you're entering goods received at one time from several orders.

 .. index::
    single: Routing; Logistic